farisazny/MAD-Leaf-Disease-Flutter-App/README.md

 ## Things to add:

-1. **Flutter Predict Page**
+1. **Flutter Predict Page** :white_check_mark:
    - Develop UI to call the API and display predictions.
    - Prioritize development due to potential complexity in handling image data.

 2. **Flutter Home Page**
    - Develop as the second step to establish the basics of the app.